JuliaData/CategoricalArrays.jl/docs/src/implementation.md

 Only `T`, `N` and `R` could be specified upon construction.
 The last three parameters are chosen automatically, but are needed for the definition of the type.
 In particular, `U` allows expressing that `CategoricalArray{T, N}` inherits from `AbstractArray{Union{C, U}, N}` (which is equivalent to `AbstractArray{C, N}` for arrays which do not support missing values, and to `AbstractArray{Union{C, Missing}, N}` for those which support them).

 The `CategoricalPool` type is designed to limit the need to go over all elements of the vector, either for reading or for writing.
 This is why unused levels are not dropped automatically (this would force checking all elements on every modification or keeping a counts table), but only when `droplevels!` is called. `levels` is a (very fast) O(1) operation since it merely returns the (ordered) vector of levels without accessing the data at all.

-Another useful feature is that integer indices referring to levels are preserved when adding or reordering levels: the order of levels exposed to the user by the `levels` function does not necessarily match these internal indices, which are stored in the `index` field of the pool.
-This means a reordering of the levels is also an O(1) operation.
-On the other hand, deleting levels may change the indices and therefore requires iterating over all elements in the array to update the references.